Albert J. Kelley: Career

 Kelley flew carrier-based aircraft from 1945 to 1947 during the military occupation of Japan and again during the Korean War, earning the Air Medal.
 Between these deployments, he was assigned to the aviation test center at Naval Air Station Patuxent River.
 After his Korean War combat experience, Kelley transferred from naval aviation to aeronautical engineering.
 Upon completing his doctorate, he was assigned to the Navy Bureau of Weapons where he worked on the design of high-performance aircraft and missile systems.
 Kelley was promoted to lieutenant commander effective 1 April 1957.

 In 1960, Kelley was assigned to active detached duty with NASA.
 He became director of electronics and control at the NASA Office of Advanced Research and Technology and then served as deputy director of the NASA Electronics Research Center in Cambridge, Massachusetts from 1964 to 1967.
 He was promoted to commander effective 1 July 1961.
 Kelley retired from the Navy in 1965.

 From 1967 to 1977, Kelley served as Dean of the Boston College School of Management.
 From 1977 to 1988, he served as senior vice president for management at Arthur D. Little Inc. From 1988 to 1990, Kelley was a senior vice president at the United Technologies Corporation.

 During the George H. W. Bush administration, Kelley served as a Deputy Under Secretary of Defense from 1990 to 1993.

 Awards

 Kelley was elected to the Boston Latin School Athletics Hall of Fame.
 He later received the NASA Exceptional Service Medal.
 Kelley was a Fellow of the Institute of Electrical and Electronics Engineers.

 Personal

-Kelley was the son of Albert Joseph Kelley Sr. (1 September 1890 – 7 July 1943) and Josephine Christine (Sullivan) Kelley (8 December 1894 – 29 August 1976).
-He had two sisters and a younger brother, General Paul X. Kelley, who served as commandant of the United States Marine Corps.
+Kelley had two sisters and a younger brother, General Paul X. Kelley, who served as commandant of the United States Marine Corps.

-Kelley was married to Virginia M. Riley (23 November 1924 – 24 August 1988).
-They had three sons and five grandchildren.
+Kelley was married to Virginia M. Riley.
+They had three sons.

 After having lived in Reston, Virginia, Kelley died from pneumonia in Arlington, Virginia.